ErikaJacobs/Beatles-Bops/README.md

 pip install -r requirements.txt
 ```

-Run the following code to run this project:
+Run the following code on the command line to run this project:
 ```
 Python run.py
 ```